knative/docs/CONTRIBUTING.md

 1. Cherrypicking - WIP (not an expert on this)

+1. Other Issues/Unsure - reach out in the #docs slack channel and someone will be happy to help out.

 ### Putting your docs in the right place

 There are currently two general types of Knative docs, either contributor